FAQ – Parents

-We offer sports activities: horseback riding, volleyball, soccer, badminton, archery, swimming, aerobics, etc. We offer cultural activities: music, arts and crafts, dancing, etc. We also offer farm activities where kids learn to take care of animals and become a real farmer!
-There are ponies, chickens, ducks, rabbits, goats, etc. As for nautical activities, we offer bathing, canoeing, rafting and much more!
+We offer sports activities: horseback riding, volleyball, soccer, badminton, archery, swimming, aerobics, etc. We offer cultural activities: music, arts and crafts, dancing, etc. As for nautical activities, we offer bathing, canoeing, rafting and much more!

 What are your payment and refund policies?

-Registration fees are non-refundable.
+Registration fee is non-refundable.
 Camp expenses must be paid before May 1st.
 After this date, we will refund only for reasons of health upon presentation of a doctor’s note.
 Other conditions are specified on the registration form.
 If your child must leave before the end of her stay, either for personal or behavioural reasons, there is no possible refund.